Updated : 05/09/2016

 Find out more about:

 If you have any problems when purchasing goods or services abroad in the EU, Norway or Iceland, contact one of the European Consumer Centres .
-These exist to:
+These centres can:

 European Consumer Centres can help you free of charge if: